 An ADU, or Accessory Dwelling Unit, is an attached or detached residential dwelling unit which provides complete independent living facilities for at least one person and is located on a lot with a proposed or existing primary residence.
-Click here for more information
+For additional information on ADU's and Junior ADU's click HERE

 CEQA is a system of checks and balances for land use development and management decisions in California.
 It was enacted to minimize the adverse effects of development on its surroundings.
 Click here for more information